vinejs/vinejs.dev/content/docs/extend/custom_rules.md

 VineJS stops the validations pipeline after a rule reports an error.
 For example, if a field fails the `string` validation rule, VineJS will not run the `unique` validation rule.

-However, this behavior can be changed by disabling the [bail mode](../guides/schema_101.md#bail-mode).
+However, this behavior can be changed by turning off the [bail mode](../guides/schema_101.md#bail-mode).
 With bail mode disabled, the `unique` rule will be executed, even when the value is not a string.

 However, you can find if the field has failed a validation using the `ctx.isValid` property and do not perform the SQL query.